-Willy sprung to his feet and feigned surprise.
+Willy sprung to his feet and looked surprised.
 “What?
 No way, nothing of the sort is happening here.”

-“We’ve had ten calls in the past week alone reporting strange moaning sounds not of this world, mysterious smells impossible to describe, nauseating gurgling noises, and a string of missing cats.”
+“We’ve had ten calls in the past week alone reporting strange moaning sounds that they claimed were not of this world, mysterious smells impossible to describe, nauseating gurgling noises, and a string of missing cats.”

 “Well, the noise has already been accounted for.”

 “Ah, right, Cruel Mercy, I believe.”

 “Indeed.”
 Willy sighed.
 “How can I explain it?
 Look, I know you think every city of Massachusetts is an enlightened mecca-”

 “I’ve never thought any of that-”